New island building technique, a first on the Upper Mississippi River

-Construction at McGregor Lake Habitat Rehabilitation and Enhancement Project, near Prairie du Chien, Wisconsin, Sept.
+John Henderson, project manager, talks to a group of people at McGregor Lake Rehabilitation and Enhancement Project, near Prairie du Chien, Wisconsin, Sept.
 14. USACE St. Paul District photo by Melanie Peterson

 The U.S. Army Corps of Engineers, St. Paul District, along with the U.S. Fish and Wildlife Service and Minnesota, Wisconsin and Iowa departments of natural resources, toured the completed McGregor Habitat Rehabilitation and Enhancement project, near Prairie du Chien, Wisconsin, as part of the Upper Mississippi River Restoration program roadshow to discuss lessons learned, Sept.
 13.